What to Include on a Digital Business Card

 - Outdated job titles or contact details

-- Personal information that doesn’t help follow-up
+- Personal information that doesn’t support follow-up

 - Repeating the same link in multiple sections